kloimhardt/bb-web/README.md

 ### Using Babashka as back-end

  Download [Babashka](https://github.com/borkdude/babashka/releases/tag/v0.2.1), a single executable file with the two letter name `bb`.
 Copy it into the `bb-web-master` directory created before.
-Double click `bb_web_demo.bat`, or open a command prompt<sup>[1](#myfootnote1)</sup> and type:
+Double click `bb_web_start.bat`, or open a command prompt<sup>[1](#myfootnote1)</sup> and type:

-    bb server.clj
+    bb examples/start.clj

  If you see the `Could not find: org.httpkit.server` error, by accident you are using a Babashka version that does not support http-kit.

 If everything works as expected, your web-browser will open and show some buttons.
 Try them out.

-To code your own ideas, edit the file `client.cljs`.
+To code your own ideas, edit the Clojurescript file `start.cljs`.
 Maybe change the text that is displayed on top of the web-page.
 Press reload in your browser.

 You can even start with a different client, like so:
 ```
-bb server.clj examples/client_hot_reload.cljs
+bb examples/start.clj examples/hot_reload.cljs
 ```
 Do not be surprised that the new hot-reload button does not work yet, it will in the example below.